jiamings/fast-weights/README.md

 - Otherwise, training will not converge when the inner step is larger than 1.
 - Even when inner step of 1, the performance without layer normalization is much worse.
 For R=20, only 0.4 accuracy can be achieved (which is same as the level of other models.)
+- Even with Layer Normalization, using slow weights (ie. vanilla RNN) is much worse than using fast weights.